 I love this recipe because it's made with homemade, seasonal fresh pumpkin puree to take full advantage of its intense flavor and moisture content, which makes it work best in breads and muffins.

-Also flavored with my homemade pumpkin pie spice blend that perfectly balances all the flavors and complements the delicious pumpkin taste.
+Also flavored with my homemade pumpkin pie spice blend that perfectly balances all the flavors and complements the delicious pumpkin taste and a crunchy streusel topping.

 Streusel topping